jhoanTrujillo/pp2_cluck_clicker/README.md

 As a competitive individual, I want to play a clicker game that offers leaderboard functionality so that I can compete with my friends and prove my tapping skills.
 Participating in friendly competitions and comparing my progress with others adds an extra layer of motivation and excitement to the game.
 The constant drive to climb the leaderboards and outperform my peers keeps me coming back for more clicks.

 ## 2. Technologies

+Below you can see more context regarding languages and frameworks used.

 #### Languages